Before you can obtain a badge to drive a public service vehicle (PSV) taxi or cab, you will need to:

 - answer any queries you may have

-Step 3: take a practical driving test
+Step 3: take a PSV test

-It might be useful to take some formal driving lessons with an approved driving instructor.
+It might be useful to take some formal driving lessons with an Approved Driving Instructor.
 This will help you to know what is required in the test, and will also help you to get rid of any bad driving habits.

 Before you begin your test, the examiner will want to see: